CrePsooG/web-authoring-portofolio-Eduard-Duica/planning.md

 ## General design:

-- header containing the name of the website located on the top left of the page
+- header containing the name of the website located at the top left of the page
 - a nav with links to different pages
 - 2 boxes, slightly transparent:
     - one main box with the main topic of the page
     - second smaller box on the right next to the main box